websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ## Editing Standards

 Use the text editor that works best for you.
-Various members of the team use these editors (in alphabetical order):
+Various members and former members of the team use these editors (in alphabetical order):

 * Atom
 * Neovim/Vim